dibenkobit/babygit/README.md

 2. 🌿 Creates a new release branch (e.g., release/1.2.3)
 3. 📝 Generates a changelog from your commits
 4. 💾 Commits the changes
+5. 🏷️ Creates an annotated git tag (e.g., v1.2.3)
-5. 🚀 Pushes everything to your repository
+6. 🚀 Pushes everything to your repository

 ## 📖 Generated Changelog Format